Pain · Mittelstand

 Frequently asked.

 The translation is fine.
 The architecture is wrong.
 The opening fold still leads with company history, ISO certificates, and capability matrix.
 The US procurement reader scans the top of the page for one category claim, one outcome number, and a US installed base.
 None of those are there.
-A Princeton GEO study showed pages with citations, statistics, and clear category claims get cited by AI engines up to 40% more often.
-The same signals the human buyer scans, AI buyer-agents now scan, and your site fails both filters at the same time.
+The same missing signals stop the human buyer and the AI reader.

-It opens with one US category claim above the fold, names a US peer set or installed base on the same screen, states the US service and parts architecture in US-readable form (parts in 48 hours, US-time-zone support, USD pricing), and routes the visitor to one inquiry path.
+It opens with one US category claim above the fold, names a US peer set or installed base on the same screen, states the US service and parts architecture in US-readable form, and routes the visitor to one inquiry path.
 The German credentials, family history, and DIN/ISO stack move to the supporting evidence layer below the fold.
-Per Roland Berger 2025-2026, 68% of German Mittelstand firms now actively pursue international innovation partnerships and the US is the dominant 2026 destination.

 Yes.
 The German site keeps running unchanged for the German market.
 The US-facing site is a separate locale or a separate domain calibrated for the US procurement reader.
 Hreflang separates them.
 The two carry different commercial architectures because they speak to different buyers.
 The principal voice carries across both, written natively in each language rather than translated.

 Three engagement shapes.
-Market Entry Sprint covers one US category and the first US-readable materials stack including the US-facing landing pages in six to ten weeks.
-Cross-Border Build covers the full US commercial rebuild including the US-facing site, paid, RFP architecture, and sales enablement over three to six months.
-Group Partnership is a monthly retainer with a twelve-month minimum for groups running multiple US-facing brands.
-Pricing is confirmed in discovery, not on the public site.
+Market Entry Sprint covers one US category and the first US-readable materials stack including the US-facing landing pages in 6-10 weeks.
+Cross-Border Build covers the full US commercial rebuild including the US-facing site, paid, RFP architecture, and sales enablement over 3-6 months.
+Group Partnership is a monthly retainer with a 12-month minimum for groups running multiple US-facing brands.
+The price stays private and is set after fit is clear.

 No. A US case-study page nested three clicks deep does not fix the opening fold the visitor already left.
 The bounce happens in the first fifteen seconds on the homepage and the top product pages.
 The case study is invisible to the buyer who bounced.
 The rebuild has to start at the fold the visitor sees first.